mbsoft/mvrp_roir/ROIR_White_Paper.md

 ## About the Author

-**James Welch** is a software engineer and optimization specialist with expertise in vehicle routing problems, web development, and algorithmic optimization.
+**Jim Welch** is the Head of Solutions Engineering at NextBillion.ai with expertise in vehicle routing problems, web development, and algorithmic optimization.
 This project represents a practical application of advanced optimization techniques to real-world logistics challenges.

 ---